harshit2442/Framework_Selenium_Python/Readme.md

 ## Contact

-For any questions or support related to the project, feel free to contact [Harshit Sinha] at [hisnha22@gmail.com].
+For any questions or support related to the project, feel free to contact Harshit Sinha at hsinha22@gmail.com.